 - 1/8 teaspoon white pepper

 - 1/2 cup onion, finely chopped

 - Sour cream and applesauce for serving

-Place about 1/4-inch of vegetable oil in a large skillet and heat over medium-high heat.
-While the oil heats, add the dry ingredients to the potato-egg mixture, tossing to coat.
+- Place about 1/4-inch of vegetable oil in a large skillet and heat over medium-high heat.
+While the oil heats, add the flour mixture to the potatoes and combine well.

-Using a large slotted spoon, place 2 tablespoon portions of the potato mixture in the hot oil, pressing them into patties about 3-inches in diameter.
-Fry until golden brown and crispy, about 3 to 4 minutes per side.
-Don't overcrowd the pan - you will probably need to fry three separate batches.
+- Using a large slotted spoon, place 2 tablespoon portions of the potato mixture in the hot oil, pressing them into patties about 3-inches in diameter.
+Fry until golden brown and crispy, about 3 minutes per side.
+Don't overcrowd the pan - you will probably need to fry the latkes in three separate batches.

-Transfer the latkes to a paper towel-lined platter to absorb any excess oil.
+- Once the latkes are cooked, transfer them to a paper towel-lined platter to absorb any excess oil.
 Latkes can be kept in a warm oven (200°F), loosely wrapped in foil until ready to serve.